-Ben Hills is one of Australia’s best-known journalists – in October 2014 he was inducted into the Melbourne Press Club’s Media Hall of Fame.
+Ben Hills was one of Australia’s best-known journalists – in October 2014 he was inducted into the Melbourne Press Club’s Media Hall of Fame.
 A three-time foreign correspondent, he has reported from more than 60 countries on five continents in a career stretching back to the 1960s.
 Working mainly for the Fairfax group (with a spell at the 60 Minutes TV current affairs programme) he specialised in investigative journalism, targeting corruption in government and big business.

 Ben spent more than 30 years working for Australiaʼs two leading broadsheets, The Age in Melbourne and the Sydney Morning Herald.
 He was a correspondent for both papers in the 1970s, 1980s and 1990s covering respectively Africa and the Middle East, East Asia and Japan.